 Kiss under umbrella

-A famous tradition of count down to strike the clock to next is everywhere and the midnight kiss tags alongs with the tradition.
-What make Venice in Italy special is the Piazza San Marco with its annual ‘Love’ event.
-Tens of thousands of people after their feast gather in San Marco for the countdown witnessing the fireworks and singing the new year song waiting for that midnight kiss.
+A famous tradition of counting down to strike the clock next is everywhere, and the midnight kiss tags along with the tradition.
+With its annual ‘Love’ event, the Piazza San Marco makes Venice in Italy special.
+Tens of thousands of people, after their feast, gather in San Marco for the countdown, witnessing the fireworks and singing the new year song, waiting for that midnight kiss.
 Most kiss with a belief of peace and love, while others are just looking for a smooch.
 If you can’t make it to Venice, find a partner for yourself and experience the tradition no matter the destination during New Year in Italy.

 Location: Piazza San Marco, Venice, Italy